RTEMS/rtems-docs/c_user/timespec_helpers.rst

 Directives
 ==========

-This section details the Timespec Helpers manager’s directives.
+This section details the Timespec Helpers manager's directives.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.